Can you guess which one of these is fake?

 If your company sends links over SMS, expect your users to trust any further links they receive, including spoofed ones.

-Vote the first one into policy, add number two to your backlog if you work on iOS or Android, and stop doing number three if you are.
+Vote #1 into policy, add #2 to your backlog if you’re an iOS or Android messaging app developer, and stop doing #3 if you are.